VirusTotal/yara/docs/capi.rst

   .. versionadded:: 3.8.0

-  Scan a memory buffer divided into one or more overlapping memory blocks accesssed via :c:type:`YR_MEMORY_BLOCK_ITERATOR`.
+  Scan a memory buffer divided into one or more memory blocks (posssibly overlapping) accessed via :c:type:`YR_MEMORY_BLOCK_ITERATOR`.
 Called automatically by ``yr_scanner_scan_XXXX`` functions, or call directly if using custom iterator.
 Returns one of the following error codes:

     :c:macro:`ERROR_SUCCESS`